mirofrankovic/cookbook-trisport-project-03/README.md

 For the color scheme, I've used light gray, black and white in the navbar and most pages.
 I chose red, green and blue for some buttons and headings to highlight.
 Overall, I tried to keep a simple classic look.
 [Materialize colors](https://materializecss.com/color.html) was a good choice for this project.

-**Wireframes**

-Mock-ups were created early on in this project and added to my project recently.

-I've used [Balsamiq Wireframes](https://balsamiq.com/) during the Scope Plane part of the design and planning process for this project.

-All of my wireframes for this project can be found [here](https://github.com/mirofrankovic/cookbook-trisport-project-03/tree/master/static/wireframes)

 ## Features